Photos by Flaticon

 One does not need to be a woman to fight for change - all one has to be is decent.

-Climate changes are the existential threat of our lifetime.
+Climate change is the existential threat of our lifetime.

 If bold and ambitious action will not be taken, in 20 years people will not be fighting over ethnicity or religion - they will be fighting over food and water.
 In the land of Israel, where 60% of the landscape is a desert and with almost 200 kilometers of shore, the dangers of climate change are even greater.